nabilyusaidi/tongtong/README.md

 Enter your fuel price, fuel consumption, trip distance, and toll.
 TongTong calculates exactly how much each person chips in.

 - Supports km/L and L/100km fuel consumption units
-- Dark mode with system preference detection
 - Fully offline-capable.
-No network requests.
+No network requests

 ---